spacetelescope/jwst/docs/jwst/saturation/description.rst

 Description
 ============

 The ``saturation`` step flags saturated pixel values.
-It loops over all integrations within an exposure, examining each one group-by-group, comparing the pixel values in the SCI array against pixel-by-pixel thresholds stored in a saturation reference file.
+Pixels values are flagged as saturated if the the pixel value is larger than the defined saturation threshold (high saturation)  or if it has a value of 0 or lower (low saturation).
+High saturation can be due to saturating the detector (hard saturation) or going above the valid Analog-to-Digital (A/D) converter range (A/D saturation).
+Low saturation is due to going below the valid A/D converter range (A/D floor).

-When it finds a pixel value in a given group that is above the threshold, it sets the "SATURATED" flag in the corresponding location of the "GROUPDQ" array in the science exposure.
-It also flags all subsequent groups for that pixel as saturated.
+This step loops over all integrations within an exposure, examining each one group-by-group, comparing the pixel values in the SCI array with defined saturation thresholds for each pixel.
+When it finds a pixel value in a given group that is zero or negative (low saturation) or above the saturation threshold (high saturation), it sets the "SATURATED" flag in the corresponding location of the "GROUPDQ" array in the science exposure.
+For the high saturation case, it also flags all subsequent groups for that pixel as saturated.
 For example, if there are 10 groups in an integration and group 7 is the first one to cross the saturation threshold for a given pixel, then groups 7 through 10 will all be flagged for that pixel.

 Pixels with thresholds set to NaN or flagged as "NO_SAT_CHECK" in the saturation reference file have their thresholds set to the 16-bit A-to-D converter limit